Categories: Undergraduate Courses

 ARH 330 Structures Concrete, Masonry, & Tensile Systems

 ARH 330 Structures Concrete, Masonry, & Tensile Systems Knowledge of a range of structural systems is required for architects.
 You’ll learn about the specific load bearing properties of concrete, masonry, and tensile systems through real-world applications and scenarios.
-Prerequisites: ARH 320 Featured Image: Queensland Government Offices 1931 Course Learning Outcomes Analyze the properties…
+Prerequisite: ARH 239, LA 293, LA 296 Featured Image: Queensland Government Offices 1931 Course Learning Outcomes…

 ARH 350 Studio 6 Site Conditions and Building Performance